-Truth be told, the Sasanians were already in bad shape before Qadisiyah — that might help explain why Yarmouk only shrunk the Byzantine Empire, while Qadisiyah ended the Persian Empire — owing to their defeat by the Byzantines in the war fought between the two powers between 602 and 628 and to .
+Truth be told, the Sasanians were already in bad shape before Qadisiyah, which might help explain why Yarmouk only shrunk the Byzantine Empire, while Qadisiyah ended the Persian Empire.
+They’d been thoroughly battered by their defeat by the Byzantines in the war fought between the two powers between 602 and 628.
 That war ended after the Sasanian ruler Khosrow II was overthrown by his son, Kavadh II.
-Kavadh died after only a few months, the victim of some kind of plague outbreak, and the resulting succession crisis touched off a civil war that–along with the plague itself, which seems to have killed a massive number of people–further weakened the already battered empire.
+Kavadh died after only a few months, the victim of plague, and the resulting succession crisis touched off a civil war that–along with the plague itself, which killed a massive number of people–further weakened the empire.
 That civil war finally ended when the 8 year old grandson of Khosrow II, Yazdegerd III (d.
 651), was crowned in 632, but he was too young to rule in his own right and so the two nobles who saw to his enthronement, Rostam Farrokhzad and Piruz Khosrow, held the real power in the empire.

 Meanwhile, the end of the Ridda Wars in 633 meant that caliphate had already grown to encompass all of the Arabian peninsula, so in April, with nowhere to go but north, then-Caliph Abu Bakr sent an army under his most capable general, Khalid b. al-Walid (d.
 642), to conquer Iraq.